KhanLewis/genghis-fitness/README.md

   ## GITPOD:
  * This site was also viewed through a browser using Gitpod, This is how I achieved this :
    * Open your repository through Github.
-   * At the top of yout repository click on the gitpod button.
+   * At the top of your repository click on the gitpod button.
    * When it had loaded adn you can view your code, within the terminal type "python3 manage.py runserver"
    * Wait for the pop up in the bottom right hand corner of Gitpod.
    * Select the _open browser_ option and it will redirect you to your webpage.

 # Acknowledgements and Credits
-* code institute
+* Code institute
 * django docs
+* Youtube
+* Stack overflow